-Ms. Chang received an M.Sc. in Contemporary China from the Department of Area Studies at the University of Oxford, where she researched anti-ballistic missile systems and the evolution of Chinese sanction behavior.
+Ms. Chang received an M.Sc. from the University of Oxford School of Global and Area Studies, where she researched anti-ballistic missile systems and the evolution of Chinese sanction behavior.
 She received a B.A. in Political Science and Chinese Language and Literature from the University of Notre Dame.
-She has completed coursework at Peking University and Fu Jen Catholic University.
-She speaks Korean and Chinese.
+Ms. Chang’s writing has appeared in Foreign Policy, Lawfare, The American Intelligence Journal and The Diplomat.

-She is based in Washington, DC.
+She is based in Washington, D.C.